ZenanXing/Construct-Validation-for-IGGYPOPseq/README.md

 ## Getting Started

 To run the shell script properly, please ensure that you provide the input files with the correct format and contains the requried information.
-We have included a demo input files as an example, which you can download for reference.
-The detailed tutorial for interpreting the results got from the demo dataset is available [here](./Tutorial.pdf).
+We have included a [demo](./Input/demo) input files as an example, which you can download for reference.

 ### Requirements